Forricide/still-feel-alive/Chapter 10.md

 *Swimming in a sea of void, she's floating, just barely above the crest of the waves.*

-*Nothing meets emptiness.
+*A surge of nothing crests to meet dull emptiness.
 She gasps for breath.
 There's nowhere to surface; it's the same above and below.*

 *The world is laid out before her.
-It is innumerable; a single instance would have already been uncountable, but she gazes into an infinitum, a planet folded in on itself over and over.
-A fractal, branches and trees all within the same spherical forest.*
+It is innumerable; a singular instance would have already been uncountable, but she gazes into an infinitum, a planet folded in on itself over and over and over again.
+A brilliant fractal, branches and trees all within the same spherical forest.*

-*One stands out to her, another in the back of her mind.*
+*One branch stands out to her, another in the back of her mind.*

 *Where to go?*